jaytaph/joindin_symfony2/README.md

 - Define all the currently used routing
 - Correctly set the relations between the entities
 - Probably we want to change the current entity field names as well

+- Change all the href's to path's / url's
+- Add FOSUserBundle
+- Add firewall / security
+- Add forms

 - All the rest I forgot